SixSq/sixsq.github.io/blog/tech-corner/_posts/2020-08-11-blog-data-management-with-nuvla-part-3.md

 Being able to continuously deploy your software across a fleet of edge devices sounds ideal.
 However, most software houses lack the ability to consistently deploy software on edge computing infrastructures.
 They typically have a large backlog of updates waiting to be manually deployed.
 This is where Nuvla.io can help.
 To get started with Nuvla.io you only need to:

 - register with Nuvla.io and set up your environment
-- prepare your edge device by installing the NuvlaBox Engine software
+- prepare your edge device by installing the NuvlaEdge software
 - add your containerised app to Nuvla.io

 Our [documentation](https://docs.nuvla.io/) will support you along the way.
 And if you hit a snag, simply reach out to us via the little blue widget on the bottom right of any of our websites.